from 562€

 About the program

-Within the centre you will find a range of animals that were victims to poachers and traffickers.
-The primates and birds looked after have been rescued from markets, private homes and businesses where they were kept as pets or for entertainment purposes.
-There are currently over 40 endangered primates and birds including Javan Lutung, Southern Pig-tailed Macague, Grey-headed Fish Eagle, Southern Cassowary, Palm Cockatoo and more.
+Wildlife Rescue Centre - Within the centre, you will find a range of animals that were victims of poachers and traffickers.
+The primates and birds looked after, have usually been rescued from markets, private homes and businesses where they were kept as pets or for entertainment purposes.
+This is a huge problem in Indonesia, displacing wild animals from their natural habitats and separating them from their families.
+Most importantly, these animals need extra care, attention and enrichment in order to improve their wellbeing and daily lives.

 Typical day